woodcox/primitive-jekyll/README.md

 Inside the `_includes/` directory there are the partials that are used inside the layouts.

-The stylesheets of this gem can be edited both in `_sass/` and in `assets/css/main.scss`.
-The main colors of the theme can be found and customized in `_sass/variables.scss`.

 To edit the current JavaScript functions of the gem, the file you are looking for is in `assets/js/init.js`.

 Your blog posts (`*.md` files) should be put in the `_posts` directory.